abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 - Ability to **experiment with new features** without worrying about losing functioning code.
 - Ability to **track the ownership** of files and changes applied to them.

-There are many more advantages to using a real version control system such as git, e.g., the ability to describe why specific changes were necessary and the ability to even classify and tag different types of changes.
+There are many more advantages to using a real version control system such as Git, e.g., the ability to describe why specific changes were necessary and the ability to even classify and tag different types of changes.

 ---------------------------------------------

+**Which tasks can Git help you with?**

 *** =instructions
 - Back-up of files.